4 Reasons Why Your Damp House is Wrecking Your Health

-- Bacteria: Moisture is the prime breeding ground of bacteria.
-No amount of anti-bacterial cleaning products can compensate for a damp house.
-Bacterial colonies grow on damp organic matter, like wall boards and floorboards.
+- Bacteria: Moisture is prime breeding ground for bacteria.
+No amount of antibacterial cleaning products can compensate for a damp house.
+Bacterial colonies grow on moist organic matter, such as wooden wall boards and floorboards.

-- Pests: Dr. Patrick Breysse, Director Industrial Hygiene Program at Johns Hopkins University's Bloomberg School of Public Health, said, "When there's a lot of water damage in a home, there's higher mouse allergens, there's higher cockroach allergens.
+- Pests: Patrick Breysse, of Johns Hopkins University's Bloomberg School of Public Health, reports, "When there's a lot of water damage in a home, there's higher mouse allergens, there's higher cockroach allergens.
 We find that these types of homes in general are not healthy environments for asthmatic kids."
 Cockroach and rat waste material is a known trigger of asthma, and these pests flourish in damp environments.

-- Dust mites: If you're allergic to dust mites, you're all too familiar with the stuffy nose, sneezing, itchy eyes, respiratory problems and even asthmatic symptoms that they cause.
-Dust mites thrive in warm, moist environments.
-According to a University of Nebraska fact sheet, dust mites thrive in temperatures around 80 degrees F, and humidity levels above 60%.
-Keep your house at below 50% humidity to stop dust mite growth.
+- Dust mites: If you're allergic to dust mites, you're all too familiar with the stuffy nose, sneezing, itchy eyes, respiratory problems, and asthmatic symptoms that they cause.
+According to the University of Nebraska Extension Services, dust mites thrive in temperatures around 80 degrees F, and humidity levels above 60%.
+To stop dust mite growth, keep your house below 50% humidity.
 Air conditioning has proven to be helpful to people with dust mite allergies, as it simultaneously cools and dehumidifies the air.

 - Mold: "The underlying public health message is that we know that people get sick from living and working in damp spaces.
 The things that make them sick all relate to dampness.
-Mold -- the smell, the visibility of mold -- becomes an indicator," said Dr. Harriet Amman, a toxicologist and affiliate professor at the University of Washington.
-An emerging body of data suggests that mold itself can cause respiratory illnesses and allergic reactions.
-However, "Whether the illness is directly a result of mold and exposure to mold, or whether it is a result of mold and other biota that are encouraged to grow because there's water is not as straightforward to answer," said Paula Schenk, a Clinical Instructor in the UCHC Department of Community Medicine and Health Care.
+Mold -- the smell, the visibility of mold -- becomes an indicator," states Dr. Harriet Amman, a toxicologist at the University of Washington.
+An emerging body of data suggests mold itself can cause respiratory illnesses and allergic reactions.
+However, "whether the illness is directly a result of mold and exposure to mold, or whether it is a result of mold and other biota that are encouraged to grow because there's water is not as straightforward to answer," claims Paula Schenk, UCHC Department of Community Medicine and Health Care.
 Mold might be making you sick, or it might just be an indication of a moisture problem.